 Sir Alexander was always a strong supporter of the Baliols and their royal cause.
 In early 1296 King John refused to obey Edward I of England who then retaliated by invading Scotland and defeating the Scots at the Battle of Dunbar in April 1296.
 After Edward I stripped King John Baliol of his kingship Edward I required the Scots nobility to do homage to him.
 Alexander did so, but later in 1296 Alexander fell out with him and Edward I instructed the Earl of Menteith to take possession of the lands of Alexander and those of his son John of Lorn.
 Alexander was imprisoned in Berwick Castle until released in May 1297 but their relations remained strained.
 During this time clan Donald supported Edward I. In 1297 Alexander was involved in raiding the clan Donald Isle of Islay and in 1299 the Annals of Ulster record that he killed the clan Donald Chief, Alexander of Islay.
 In 1301 Edward I instructed his Admiral of the Cinque Ports to take Alexander, his son John of Lorn, and other relatives into his peace.
 In 1305 Edward I created a Council of twenty to advise Edward’s Lieutenant ruling Scotland.
 Amongst these twenty were Alexander and Robert The Bruce.

-In 1307 Edward II appointed Sir John to his father Alexander's former office of Sheriff of Argyll and the Isles.
+In 1307 Edward II appointed Sir John to his father Alexander’s former office of Sheriff of Argyll and the Isles.
 In 1307 Sir John and his Galloway ally Sir Dougal MacDoual of Logan hunted Bruce in Carrick and Galloway and very nearly captured him.
 Then Sir John returned to Lorn with an illness.
 In August 1308 Sir John of Lorn was himself defeated by Bruce in the Battle of Brander on the slope of Ben Cruachan beside Loch Awe.
 His warriors had blocked the pass while he directed from a galley in the loch.
 After the defeat he sailed to Inchconnel castle and made his way to the coast where he drew some of the MacDougall galleys from his island possessions and sailed to England.
 Sir John of Lorn continued his fight against Bruce under King Edward II who made him the Admiral of the Western Seas in 1311.
+From the English Exchequer Rolls, John of Argyll resided mainly in Dublin, Newcastle, Carlisle, and Ramsay on the Isle of Man during the period 1310 to 1315.
+From these bases prosecuted the war against Bruce and his administration.
 The importance of his role in the western seas is shown by the fact that the English ships only operated on the east coast of Scotland where they did not have to face the superior Hebridean and Scots galleys.
-For several years he harassed the Scottish garrisons of the West Highland coasts, fought Bruce's adherents the MacDonalds of Islay who had gained MacDougall island territories, and also operated against the Bruces in Ireland.
+For several years he harassed the Scottish garrisons of the West Highland coasts, fought Bruce’s adherents the MacDonalds of Islay who had gained MacDougall island territories, and also operated against the Bruces in Ireland.

 As Admiral of the Western Seas Sir John of Lorn continued fighting Bruce’s forces and even recaptured the strategic Isle of Man in 1315 which had been lost in 1313.
 Later his forces were driven from it in 1317 by The Bruce’s nephew, the Earl of Moray.
 Later in the year 1315 he was in Ireland opposing the forces of King Robert and his brother Edward Bruce.
 After his return from campaigning in Ireland, Robert I (The Bruce) hauled his fleet overland from Tarbet into west Loch Tarbert and the Sound of Jura.
 He then used his fleet on the west coast in combination with the fleet of Angus Og of Islay.
 The two fleets attacked and defeated Sir John’s fleet of English and Scottish ships.
 Sir John’s fleet appears to have included Galloway ships of the MacDowalls which had been deployed off the Ulster coast.
 Some literary sources, such as John Barbour’s poem The Bruce, incorrectly state that Sir John of Lorn was captured in 1315 in a sea battle fighting against the combined fleet of Angus Og of Islay and Robert I King of Scots and that he had been in poor health for years and died a prisoner of King Robert I in Dumbarton castle in 1318.